 There are many sites that offer tournaments for people on this platform, most of which are the same as the ones listed in one of our other Apex articles.

 The European Gaming League is relatively similar to Legend.gg in the fact that they run tournaments that people can enter in order to win prize money.
-Being in existence since 2005, this platform runs more tournaments than its competitor, however, they are focused around multiple games, unlike Legend.gg which is dedicated to Apex.
+Being in existence since 2005, this platform runs more tournaments than its competitor, however, they are focused on multiple games.
 Matches are typically best of 1 and are usually squads.

 Tournaments for Apex Legends on PlayStations function rather similarly to how these matches work on different platforms, as well as how they work for different games, with there being similarities with Fortnite tournaments.
 Sadly, there doesn’t seem to be platform exclusive competitions for PlayStation but, depending on what capability is added in the future, this may become a feature.